 - Days/periods with a price loss are assigned a value of zero in average gain calculations.

-Once you’ve done the calculation, the RSI can be used as one tool to help assess the relative strength of the two currencies using the moving average chart.
+Once you’ve done the calculation, the RSI oscillator can be used as one tool to help assess the relative strength of the two currencies using the moving average chart.

 How to Use Relative Strength Index (RSI)?